gbeckers/Birdwatcher/README.rst

 Installation
 ------------

+Birdbwatcher depends on Python 3.6 or higher, and a number of libraries.
 As long as there is no official release:

 Install dependencies::